Aire de Cassel

 Not to miss

-- Mont Cassel — panorama and walks on the hill.
+- Mont Cassel: viewpoint and walk around the hill.

-- Local estaminets — to taste regional dishes and beers.
+- Estaminets: café-restaurants to taste regional cuisine and beers.